-Arranging and composing are interests that Ian hopes to develop in the future and he was selected as an adjudicator for the 2000 Regional Brass Band Championships.
+Arranging and composing are interests that Ian developed and he was selected as an adjudicator for the 2000 Regional Brass Band Championships.

-Married to Angela with one son, Matthew, Ian teaches brass and conducts ensembles for the Durham Music Service.
+Married to Angela with one son, Matthew, Ian taught brass and conducted ensembles for the Durham Music Service.

 This site is maintained by John and Audrey Gill

 All information on this site is the copyright of Fishburn Band and must not be reproduced in any form without our express permission